How it works

 The race is held on a road course.
-At major championships, walks often start and finish in the main stadium but there is a trend in recent years to having races finish in places of historic or scenic interest.
+At major championships, race walks often start and finish in the main stadium but sometimes races finish in places of historic or scenic interest.

 Race walking dates from the 17th and 18th centuries.
 The first competitors were the footmen who would run and/or walk by the side of their masters’ coaches.
 The aristocracy of the day began to stake wagers as to which of their footmen would win a race – some of which lasted for six days! – and the sport became an increasingly popular professional activity during the 19th century, when it was known as 'pedestrianism'.

-Walking first appeared at the Olympics in 1904 with a half-mile race that was part of the 10-event ‘All-Around Championship’, an early forerunner of the Decathlon.
-Individual races, initially over shorter distances than are common today were introduced at the Intercalated Games of 1906 and, apart from the 1928 Amsterdam Games, have been a fixture at Olympic Games and IAAF World Championships ever since.
+Race walking first appeared at the Olympics in 1904 with a half-mile race that was part of the 10-event ‘All-Around Championship’, an early forerunner of the decathlon.
+Individual races, initially over shorter distances than are common today, were introduced at the Intercalated Games of 1906 and, apart from the 1928 Amsterdam Games, have been a fixture at Olympic Games and IAAF World Championships ever since.

 Did you know

-The first man to complete the distance in under four hours was the Soviet walker Gennadiy Agapov, who clocked 3:55:36 in Alma Ata on 17 October 1965.
+The first man to complete the distance within four hours was the Soviet race walker Gennadiy Agapov, who clocked 3:55:36 in Alma Ata on 17 October 1965.

-Russia currently are the pre-eminent nation with walkers from there being the reigning Olympic and World champions but the current European champion is France's Yohann Diniz and walkers from Australia and China also regularly make an impact at major championships.
+Russia is the pre-eminent nation, but race walkers from Australia and China also regularly make an impact at major championships.